Testing Classes, Inheritance

 Now the above print statement produces True like we’d expect.

 Important note: There’s more to this story that we’ll get to later in the semester.
 For now, defining equality like this should be OK.
 Pay special attention to equality if you use your objects as keys in data structures that depend on ideas related to equality.
-If you use objects as keys in something like a dictionary, which uses the hash table idea, you’ll also need to define the __hash__ method.
+If you use objects as keys in something like a dictionary, which uses the hash table idea, you’ll also need to define the __hash__ method, which says how to generate a hash for the object.
+When we built hash tables in class, we just treated keys as integers and took the remainder of the key after dividing it by the table size.
+But for arbitrary objects, we need to describe how to turn their field values into a single number.

 Adding checkout